The Hills Music Therapy

 For a support to be considered reasonable and necessary, it must be likely to provide you with benefit in relation to your disability, represent value for money, and avoid doubling up with other supports you are receiving.
 There is an established body of research indicating the benefits of music therapy across a very wide range of therapeutic applications, and our therapist will work with you to determine how it can support your individual needs.
 Our fees are based on the current standard in the allied health professions and pricing guidelines provided by the NDIS.

-Copyright © 2020 The Hills Music Therapy - All Rights Reserved.
+Copyright © 2023 The Hills Music Therapy Pty Ltd - All Rights Reserved.

 Homepage photo by Lyle Wilkinson.